 In September 2016, Amsterdam had the kick off of this European project with star photographer (and Amsterdam inhabitant) Koos Breukel and the Syrian photographer and festival organiser Issa Touma.
 During Unseen Photo Festival and Fair (2016), Koos Breukel installed his photo studio on 17 and 18 September at Felix Meritis.
 Issa Touma worked on 19 and 20 September in Spaarndammerbuurt.
 Portraits were printed and framed on site, resulting in a monumental portrait gallery at Felix Meritis and a small scale portrait gallery on the windows of Effe bij Moeder An in Spaarndammerbuurt, on view during the festival.

 All participants of Studio Aleppo will be interviewed.
-Everyone will be asked the same questions, about where they are from, their dreams for the future and important values.
+Everyone will be asked the same questions, regarding their background, their dreams for the future and the things they value most.
 The conversations are meant to uncover similarities amongst the participants and can be the starting point of a conversation at a later stage.

-The portraits and statements from the participants of the photo studios will be presented in an online portrait gallery: www.studioaleppo.eu.
-This collection will expand over time when photo studio’s are organised on various locations throughout the Netherlands and Europe.
+The portraits and statements from the participants are presented in an online gallery: www.studioaleppo.eu.
+The collection will expand over time when photo studio’s are organised on various locations throughout the Netherlands and Europe.

 Studio Aleppo [Amsterdam]